 Meghalaya state, in the Northeast India, is called “the wettest place on earth”.
 Here, in the Khasi Hills, our partner WeForest collaborates with a federation of 11 indigenous governments and 75 Khasi villages to restore areas of the forest.
 This forest-dependant communities have set up nurseries to provide the seedlings and formed groups of community volunteers planting the seedlings and tending the forests.

+Since we started Wado we have been planting two trees for each pair of sneakers sold, helping to plant 14.000 trees in India.
 The project also tackles the drivers of deforestation directly, including charcoal production, grazing and forest fires.
 Through self-help groups and farmers clubs, villagers are empowered in sustainable entrepreneurship and economic development.

 The project focusses on alternative livelihood activities to bring the communities away from forest harming activities such as mining, excessive grazing and vegetation clearance for agriculture.